07 Mar How To Replace Your Existing Website With a New Website

 - Implementing 301 redirects from old URLs to new pages

-- Updating XML sitemaps
+- Updating internal links and XML sitemaps

-- Testing the site before launch
+- Testing forms, tracking, and conversion points before launch

-- Monitoring rankings and traffic after migration
+- Monitoring rankings, crawl errors, and traffic after migration

 Website migrations often impact search rankings, which is why businesses should understand how search visibility works.
 If you’re unfamiliar with paid and organic search strategies, read our guide on PPC vs SEM and how they affect website traffic.

 There’s nothing quite as exciting as launching a new website.
-Your website is far more than a simple marketing tool — it represents the culmination of months of planning, development, and strategy.
+Your website is far more than a simple marketing tool.
+It represents the culmination of months of planning, development, and strategy.
 A strong digital presence helps prospects and customers find the information they need while helping your business grow revenue.

 When replacing an existing website, however, you must protect the SEO value your current site has built over time.
 Without a proper migration strategy, companies risk losing search rankings, organic traffic, and valuable leads.